Honey bee starvation: Transportation

 Migratory bees are usually released in a very large farm for a few weeks to pollinate a single crop.
 Long term diet of one type of nectar makes the bee vulnerable to diseases.
 Recent studies have shown that the lifespan of migratory bees are less than that of stationary bees.

-Symptoms

-A drop in the hive activity level is the primary indicator that food reserve may have depleted.
-In summer, the weight of the hive may also be used to suspect lack of honey.

-Starvation increases pesticide effects

-Lack of food reduces the ability of bees to resist to pesticide intoxication.
-A recent study showed that starvation (or poor food quality) synergistically amplifies the adverse toxic effect of pesticides.

 Preventive steps

 Feeding bees

 While harvesting honey, it is essential to leave enough of a store of honey for times when bees are not able to forage.
 It might still become necessary to feed bees.
 During feeding, it is important to follow recommendations about what to feed, how to feed and how often.

 Suitable food for bees

 Bees can be fed water and sugar syrup in summer and fall.
 In the winter, syrup would freeze.
 Therefore, dry sugar is preferred.
 Harvested honey made by the bees can also be fed back.
 It is important to make sure honey comes from disease-free bees, although in practice, this is impossible, as every beehive carries some disease.

 It is also essential to look at how starved the bees are.
 If the bees are dying, thin sugar syrup should be directly sprinkled on the bees as they will not be able to fly or process hard candy.
 In about an hour, this should help save their lives.
 Further, they can be fed syrup and candy using feeders.